Connect to Microsoft SharePoint for your knowledge base - Amazon Bedrock

 All data that you sync from your data source becomes available to anyone with bedrock:Retrieve permissions to retrieve the data.
 This can also include any data with controlled data source permissions.
 For more information, see Knowledge base permissions.

-• clientId: app client ID
+• clientId: client ID associated with your Microsoft Entra SharePoint application

-• clientSecret: app client secret
+• clientSecret: client secret associated with your Microsoft Entra SharePoint application

 Note